 The snow has been flying — in Colorado Springs and in the high country — making conditions prime for snowmaking and all the more realistic for ski resorts to start opening.
 Turns out, the 2019-20 Colorado ski season is here.
 And this year’s race to Opening Day has already been an epic one.

 In recent years, the race has been a battle between perennial contenders Arapahoe Basin and Loveland, with Wolf Creek snagging an occasional victory, as they did last year.
-You can expect those ther resorts to be opening very soon as well, perhaps even earlier than their posted dates.
+You can expect those other resorts to be opening very soon as well.

 “We have always had a fun snowmaking competition with our friends at Arapahoe Basin.
 Our snowmaking crew’s main goal is to open with full top-to-bottom run (1,000 vertical feet) covered from tree to tree with an 18-inch base,” says Dustin Schaefer, Loveland’s new media manager.
 “We wish Arapahoe Basin the best of luck with their snowmaking operations.
 No matter who opens first, we’ll be high-fiving each other on Opening Day.”